-Lauren has been coaching privately since 2012.
+Lauren has been coaching students privately since 2011.
 She uses many of the techniques she learned from her studies abroad to help open up her client's energy centres, and teach them how to use their bodies to do the work for them!
 Lauren's work is based in an understanding of energy centres, acupressure, elements & archetypes, and the combination of these in order to generate sound whether it be for singing or speaking.
 The body is a resonant instrument just waiting to be played.
 And it can be used for meditation and healing.
 Lauren's goal is to equip the youth of today with the tools they need to live a happy and healthy life that is filled with the music of their own bodies.
-For more information on private coaching, and how you can get in touch with your own artistic side, please visit the page labelled Private Coaching.
+For more information on private coaching, and how you can get in touch with your own artistic side, please visit the page labelled Coaching.

 In 2017 Lauren, and her husband Michael welcomed their first child, Ainsley to the family.
 Since then, Lauren has taken fewer students to allow for more time with her son at home.
 This fall, 2019, she’s ready to get back into teaching full time.
 NEW for 2019 are our Zumbini Mother & Baby Classes.
 Since having her son in 2017, and taking him to different group classes, and Mother & Baby groups, Lauren has seen the immense value in early music and movement classes.
 These classes have a profound effect on a child’s development, both enhancing their gross and fine motor skills and broadening their social skills in a safe and fun environment.
 It is incredibly important to offer these experiences from her own repertoire, and so please stay tuned to this website, and her Facebook page, for further information on our BRAND NEW Zumbini Mother & Baby Classes this Fall.
 Burlington classes will take place at Burlington Student Theatre, Hamilton classes will take place at The Pearl Hummingbird, and Mississauga classes will take place at Kidz Kove.